dsolesvik/library/docs/foundations/radiotelephony/general.md

     **Pilot**: "PAKISTAN TWO ONE LIMA WILCO."

 ## 2.8 Transfer of communications
-An aircraft shall be advised by the appropriate aeronautical station to change from one radio frequency to another in accordance with letter of agreements between ATS units.
+An aircraft shall be instructed by the appropriate aeronautical station to change from one radio frequency to another, in accordance with the letter of agreements between ATS units.

 !!! example
     **Controller**: "SKYDUBAI 12, CONTACT U.A.E RADAR ON 132.150."